 Other Retirement Issues

 There are a variety of other retirement issues federal employees may face.
 Under certain circumstances, such as removal for poor performance or a forced relocation of your job, you may be entitled to an early "discontinued service retirement," depending upon your age and years in service.
 In other situations, OPM may not give you appropriate service credit for some aspects of your employment.
-In yet other situations, OPM may allege that it has overpaid your retirement annuity and seek to recoup monies it has paid you.
 In each of these situations, you need experienced attorneys to help you understand and protect your rights.

 Trust our law firm to help secure your rights.
 We know how to develop strong claims showing that the work you performed fits the definition of law enforcement duties.
 If your claim is denied, our work is not over.
 We will not hesitate to pursue an appeal with the MSPB.